pairshaped/curlingio-docs/docs/club-management/emails.md

 - Sent broadcasts (showing subject, date, and credits used)
 - Credit grants from purchases, premium renewals, and monthly allocations
 - Your current credit balance at the top of the page

-### Purchasing Additional Credits

-If you need more credits than your automatic grants provide, you can purchase them at any time.

-1. Go to **Club** → **Emails** → **Email Broadcasts** tab
-2. Click the **Purchase Credits** button
-3. Select a credit package from the available options

-Credits never expire and will remain in your account until used.
-Remember that your balance cannot exceed 6,000 credits, so plan your purchases accordingly.

 ## Transactional Email Templates